Moya Doherty: Business interests

 Doherty was chair of the RTÉ Board, the board of Irish public service broadcaster RTÉ from 2014 until 2022.
 During this time she over saw the write down of a major IT project worth €3.6 million, she maintained that Toy Show The Musical was the right risk to take for RTÉ which lost the broadcaster €2.8 million.
 She was previously a director of television production company Tyrone Productions.
 She was a founding director of the independent national commercial radio station Radio Ireland (which later rebranded as Today FM).
 She is a member of the board of the Dublin Theatre Festival.
 She was formerly a member of the board of the Abbey Theatre.

 Personal life

-Doherty is married to the co-founder of Riverdance, John McColgan, who she married in 1986, and she is regarded as one of the wealthiest women in Ireland, with an estimated fortune of €45 million.
+Doherty is married to the co-founder of Riverdance, John McColgan, whom she married in 1986, and she is regarded as one of the wealthiest women in Ireland, with an estimated fortune of €45 million.
 McColgan and Doherty have two sons and lived for many years on an extensive property in the Baily area of Howth and, having sold the main property, retained a 3-bedroom house with private access.